Monida/twitteranalyzer-app/README.md

 * **twitteranalyzer-app:** This is the project folder.
 All files needed to run the app must be stored here.

- * **static/:** This static folder contains all files needed by either the html files or the app itself to work.
+ * **static/:** This static folder contains all files needed by either the HTML files or the app itself to work.

-    * **style.css:** This file contains the CSS code that gives format to all the html templates.
+    * **style.css:** This file contains the CSS code that gives format to all the HTML templates.

-    * **keyword_list:** One of the functions of the TwitterAnalyzer is to find the topics that are being discussed and label them.
-So far it does that by comparing the most frecuent words to the list of words (values) corresponding for each keyword (key) of the dictionary.
+    * **keyword_list:** One of the functions of the TwitterAnalyzer App is to find the topics that are being discussed and label them.
+So far it does that by comparing the most frequent words to the list of words (values) corresponding for each keyword (key) of the dictionary.

     * **twitter_nlp.png:** This is the home page image.

-  * **templates/:** This folder holds all the html templates, whic gives the structure to each page.
+  * **templates/:** This folder holds all the HTML templates which give the structure to each page.

-    * **analyzing.html:** This file appears while the program downloads the tweets and analyze them to indicate the user that the data is being analyzed and the results will show up shortly.
+    * **analyzing.html:** This file appears while the program downloads the tweets and analyzes them to indicate to the user that the data is being analyzed and the results will show up shortly.

      * **enterquery.html:** This file displays the instructions to use the twitteranalyzer-app.
-It also contains the form for the user to enter a query as well as a search button.
+It also contains a form for the user to enter a query as well as a search button.

-     * **error.html:** This html file is showed when the app presents an error and provides the user with a corresponding message and/or instructions.
-(Not implemented yet)
+     * **error.html:** This HTML file is shown when the app presents an error and provides the user with a corresponding message and/or instructions.

-     * **moreinsights:** This html is rendered when in the returnquery.html the user clicks on a specific topic to know more insights about it.
+     * **moreinsights:** This HTML is rendered when in the returnquery.html the user clicks on a specific topic to know more insights about it.

      * **returnquery.html:** This is the main page that is shown after the program analyzes the tweets.
-It displays a summary about the tweets that were found.
+It displays a summary of the tweets that were found.

   * **twitter_analyzer/:** This folder holds the files of the twitter_analyzer package.